-Life Is To Be Enjoyed & Coffee Is No Exception
+Life Should be Enjoyed & Coffee Is No Exception

 Why drink a cup of coffee, when you can enjoy one?